cachix/docs.cachix.org/source/deploy/running-an-agent.rst

   $ CACHIX_AGENT_TOKEN=... cachix deploy agent virtualbox

-You should see an agent appear in `your workspace <https://app.cachix.org/deploy/>`_
+You should see an agent appear `at your workspace <https://app.cachix.org/deploy/>`_

 NixOS
 *****